ImNotcatcatcat80/PyQT_SinusPlotter/README.md

 # PyQT_SinusPlotter
-Sine wave plotter made with PyQT5, numPy and MatPlotLib.
+Sine wave plotter made with PyQT4, numPy and MatPlotLib.

+Developed in WinPython 3.4.4.1 with Spyder.